AntoineSoetewey/statim/README.md

 ## General Usage

-By the way, loading a library comes with [a lot of preferences](https://s7-stats.com/posts/06-load-pkg/).
+By the way, loading a library comes with [a lot of preferences](https://joshuamarie.com/posts/06-load-pkg/).
 Let us start by loading `{statim}` first:

 ``` r
 library(statim)
 ```

-All you need to know is that the usual workflow of `{statim}` comes with three usual steps.
+All you need to know is that the most usual usage of `{statim}` comes with three steps.

 ``` r
 sleep |>                                # 1